mockery/mockery/docs/reference/partial_mocks.rst

 Yes, the new mock is a Proxy.
 It intercepts calls and reroutes them to the proxied object (which we construct and pass in) for methods which are not subject to any expectations.
-Indirectly, this allows we to mock methods marked final since the Proxy is not subject to those limitations.
+Indirectly, this allows us to mock methods marked final since the Proxy is not subject to those limitations.
 The tradeoff should be obvious - a proxied partial will fail any typehint checks for the class being mocked since it cannot extend that class.